G2-Games/relations-rs/README.md

 # Relations - Discrete Structures
+This program calculates if a matrix conforms to certain relations, and also can calculate how to transform a matrix to conform to the relation.
+It is capable of processing all properties of a matrix of 10 billion pairs in around 6 seconds.

+## Get Started
 In order to run this program, you must have the Rust compiler installed (rustc/cargo).
 To install it, run the following command (Linux/MacOS only, for Windows [see here](https://www.rust-lang.org/tools/install)):